Blue (ribbon dance)

-Blue (ribbon dance) is a monochromatic choreography - a choreography reduced to, produced by and related to one colour.
-Blue becomes here a primary quality of an embodied experience as well as a strategy for contemplation and poetic reflection - a reverie of love, grief and loss.
-The performer moves against a dense soundtrack, which comprises reflections on the history of the colour as well as a personal narrative, letting the blue movement leak out from within his body.
+In Blue (ribbon dance), the colour is approached as a primary quality of an embodied experience, and simultaneously as a vehicle for contemplation and poetic reflection – a reverie of love, grief and loss.
+The performer moves against a dense soundtrack, which comprises reflections on the history of the colour as well as a personal narrative.
+He lets the blue movement leak out from within his body, gradually tints the space, and finally ornaments it through a transitional object – a blue ribbon.

-Special Thanks to Julia Plawgo, Aleksandr Prowaliński and Mateusz Szymanówka
+Special Thanks to: Julia Plawgo, Aleksandr Prowaliński, Mateusz Szymanówka